American English: Nationwide usage and status

 Map of U.S. official language status by state.

 In 2024, about 247.7 million Americans, aged five or above, spoke English at home, a majority (77%) of the total U.S. population aged five and over.

 Of the 50 states, 32 have adopted legislation granting official (or co-official) status to English within their jurisdictions, in some cases as part of what has been called the English-only movement.
 Typically only "English" is specified, not a particular variety like American English.
 (From 1923 to 1969, the state of Illinois recognized its official language as "American", meaning American English.)

-While English has always been the language used at the federal and state levels, no legislation has been passed to designate English as the official language at the federal level.
+De jure, there is no official language in the U.S. at the federal level, as there is no federal law designating any language to be official.
+Still, English has always been the common language used at the federal and state levels.
 In 2025, Donald Trump issued Executive Order 14224, declaring English the official language of the U.S., and federal agencies recognize this under the order.

 Puerto Rico is the only United States territory in which another language – Spanish – is the common language at home, in public, and in government.